bethbarnham/bethbarnham/src/content/pages/index.md

   ctaText: More about me
   ctaLink: /about
 ---
-I'm an SEO Specialist based in Cardiff, Wales.
+I'm an Technical SEO Specialist based in Cardiff, Wales.